 The City of Toronto is building new affordable homes at 7–9 Wardlaw Crescent.
-The site is envisioned to have a four-storey building and provide 51 affordable homes with supports to maintain people’s housing stability and improve their health and well-being.
+The development will create a four-storey building and provide 51 affordable homes with supports to maintain people’s housing stability and improve their health and well-being.

 These new homes will help residents in need of a safe, permanent home with supports, and may include seniors and older adults, youth, and newcomers/refugees experiencing or at risk of homelessness.

-The new homes will be private apartments with a bathroom and a kitchenette.
+The 51 homes will be private apartments with a bathroom and a kitchenette.
 The building will also include amenities such as shared laundry, a commercial kitchen, and programming spaces for tenants.

 Rents will be geared to income and will not exceed 30 per cent of a resident’s income.